CODE Mode

 Section titled “2) Planning capabilities”After intent is structured, Genie plans what capabilities are required for your request.

-3) Generating XML
+3) Generating the draft

-4) Response with Preview and Apply links
+4) Response with Preview, Copy, and Apply links

 5) Preview Code behavior